Skip to Content

 Spatial extension of DuckDB

 In a previous tutorial we learned about DuckDB and how it can be used to query Parquet datasets from OBIS.
-As we shared, the new full export is a GeoParquet dataset, meaning that it add spatial functionalities to the standard Parquet format.
+As we shared, the new occurrence dataset is a GeoParquet dataset, meaning that it add spatial functionalities to the standard Parquet format.
 DuckDB has a powerful spatial extension, which we will present in this tutorial.
 Of course, we will just give you a glimpse of what you can do with this extension, and you should invest a few minutes to explore the full documentation.

 We will get all records for the sea-urchin Paracentrotus lividus and the macroalgae Laminaria ochroleuca on a region in the coast of Portugal and Spain.
 We will use a WKT (Well-Known Text) representation of a polygon: